Guseyn/ingesta/README.md

 This is my custom parser, it's suited only for array of object (which can be nested).

 Each `chunk` can be incomplete piece of JSON, so this function is quite smart to buffer pieces of JSON that can be parsed.

+# How We Write to MongoDB

-On each parsed object, we call ingestor, that builds batches of objects.
-Once it reaches its `batchSize`, it ingest all the whole batch.
+On each parsed object, we call ingestor, that fills batches of objects.
+Once it reaches its `batchSize` (100 by default), it ingest the whole batch. in `src/ingestor/MongoIngestor.ts`, you can see how it works.
+We are using `collection.bulkWrite` to write many documents at once, and we also updating documents by id to avoid duplicates.
+The only thing that we don't do is deleting obsolete documents, since it would require a lot more time.

 # How to Add a New Model